Skip to content

 Diesel cars need regular long runs

 Modern diesels are fitted with a diesel particulate filter (DPF) to reduce sooty particles in the exhaust.
-This filter periodically 'cleans' itself by getting very hot while the car is running.
-So, if you rarely cover journeys long enough for the car to get fully warm, your diesel particulate filter can get clogged.
+This filter 'cleans' itself every so often by getting very hot while the car is running.
+So, if you rarely cover journeys long enough for the car to get fully warm, your diesel particulate filter won't get a chance to clean itself and may get clogged.

 It's recommended to take your diesel car on a 30-50 minute motorway or dual-carriageway run at least once a month – but ideally more often.
 This will give the filter a chance to heat up and clean itself.
 DPF issues can be very expensive to repair if left untreated, although there are DPF cleaning services that might be able to repair your filter before it needs replacement.